-Landmark could be an object or feature of a landscape or town that is easily seen and recognized from a distance, especially one that enables someone to establish their location.
-A Landmark includes anything that is easily recognizable, such as a monument, building, or other structure.
-In some parts, the word Landmark is the main term used to designate places that might be of interest to tourists due to notable physical features or historical significance. our compilation of the Top 20 Famous Landmarks Around The World was based on our internal research and top results from our sample size.
+A landmark could be an object or feature of a landscape or town that is easily seen and recognized from a distance, especially one that enables someone to establish their location.
+Landmarks include anything that is easily recognizable, such as a monument, building, or other structure.
+In some parts, the word Landmark is the main term used to designate places that might be of interest to tourists due to notable physical features or historical significance.
+Our compilation of the Top 20 Famous Landmarks Around The World was based on our internal research and top results from our sample size.

 Some places stands out around the world and we have compiled 20 top famous landmarks around the world that has turned out to be famous tourist attractions.

-1. The Status Of Liberty, New York, USA
+1. The Statue Of Liberty, New York, USA

 She is the symbol of freedom worldwide and by far the most popular Landmark in the world.
 As a matter of fact, we think everyone should visit this place at least twice in a lifetime; twice because you have to catch up things you missed out on the first time.
 The Status of liberty takes the number 1 spot of the Top 20 Famous Landmarks Around The World in our ranking.